mkh7878/portfolio/README.md

 # Meaghan Horak's Portfolio

 Welcome to my portfolio website!
-This site showcases my work and skills as a designer and developer.
-It was built using a combination of Bootstrap, Jekyll, HTML, and CSS to create a responsive and visually appealing online presence.
+It was built using a combination of Bootstrap, Jekyll, HTML, and CSS.

 The website is live here [Meaghan's Portfolio Site](https://meaghanhorak.com).